slaclab/onboard-rucio/docs/CreateRSE.md

 is because we are running Rucio and FTS services in Docker containers, all on `rucio-dev.slac.stanford.edu`.
 Most of these contained are NAT-ed yet all of them use hostname `rucio-dev.slac.stanford.edu` inside the container (in order to use the InCommon IGTF host certificate).
-So for the Rucio container to actually reach the FTS container on the same host, the Rucio container has to use the IP address.
+So for the Rucio container to reach the FTS container on the same host, the Rucio container has to use the IP address.